-Taylor calls for Griner's release at hall of fame induction - WHIZ News
+Taylor calls for Griner's release at Hall of Fame induction - WHIZ News

 KNOXVILLE, Tenn.
-(AP) — Penny Taylor used her induction into the Women’s Basketball Hall of Fame to call for the release of her former WNBA Phoenix Mercury teammate Brittney Griner, noting it’s been 114 days since the seven-time WNBA All-Star was detained.
+(AP) — Penny Taylor used her induction into the Women’s Basketball Hall of Fame on Saturday to call for the release of her former Phoenix Mercury teammate Brittney Griner, noting it’s been 114 days since the seven-time WNBA All-Star was detained in Russia.

-“BG is our family,” Taylor said in asking President Biden’s help freeing Griner.
-“She’s yours too.
+“BG is our family,” Taylor said in asking President Joe Biden’s help freeing Griner.
+“She’s yours, too.
 The entire global sport community needs to come together to insist that she be a priority.”

 “If you continue to work hard, you too may be up here,” Taylor said to Taurasi.

-DeLisha Milton-Jones wrapped up her acceptance speech calling to bring Griner home.
+DeLisha Milton-Jones wrapped up her acceptance speech with a call to bring Griner home.
 DePaul coach Doug Bruno noted Griner has been a big part of USA Basketball’s Olympic success.

 “Brittney is a great human being,” Bruno said.
-“No one deserves what Britney’s going through.
+“No one deserves what Brittney’s going through.
 Enough is absolute enough.
 It’s time for the powers that be to bring Brittney home.”

-The hall also honored Title IX as one of the Trailblazers of the Game award at its 50th anniversary.
-Barron, who flew to games between 1954-1957 with the Flying Queens literally flying to away games while the men traveled by bus, made a call to everyone listening.
+The hall also honored Title IX with one of the Trailblazers of the Game award as the U.S. law intended to ensure equity between men and women in education marks its 50th anniversary.
+Barron, who flew to games between 1954-1957 with the Flying Queens, actually flying to away games while the men traveled by bus, made a call to everyone listening.

 “I want to implore all of us to keep a very close watch on Title IX,” Barron said.
 “The doors are open.
 We must never let them close.”